These courses will be held in german language.

 GEA Akademie Schrems, Austria

-We are in contact with partners from the UK to organize english courses there again.
-It became a bit harder to pull this off since Brexit but we are on it.
+We are currently in contact with partners from the UK to organize english courses there again.
+It became a bit harder since Brexit but we are on it.

 In the workshop we are making 3 rotor blades with a twisted aerodynamic profile from solid pieces of timber, connect & and balance them.